Basic DNS records

 TXT

-Txt records are free-form text strings.
-They can be used for things like Google verification records and DKIM signing for mail services.
+Text (TXT) records are text strings.
+For example, they can be used with Google verification records and DKIM signing for mail services.

 Additional details